 Both Microsoft Dynamics and NetSuite offer on-premises and cloud-based deployment options.

-However, NetSuite is a pure cloud solution, so it’s more scalable than Dynamics.
-So if you’re looking for an ERP system that can grow your business, NetSuite is the better choice.
+However, Oracle NetSuite is a pure cloud solution, so it’s more scalable than Dynamics.
+So if you’re looking for an ERP system to grow your business, NetSuite is the better choice.

 Both Microsoft Dynamics and NetSuite offer a comprehensive set of features and functionality.
 However, there are some critical differences between the two systems.